Civil Rights Law Section

 The WSBA Civil Rights Law Section Honors the Legacy of the Rev. Dr. Martin Luther King Jr.

 The mission of the Civil Rights Law Section is to educate and advocate for civil liberties and equal rights in the context of the legal issues of Washington state residents.
-Included in the statement are highlights of how the section is advocating their mission in 2016-2017.
+This year, the Civil Rights Law Section's statement honoring Dr. King's legacy was done in collaboration with WSBA President Bill Pickett and can be found in the January 2019 edition of the NWLawyer.

 WSBA Civil Rights Law Section Annual Awards